Fred-Evif/Matilda/source/FD.rst

 Emails
 -----------

--`For theories or implementation`:

-  Contacts: Dr. Chunlei Liu
++ For theories or implementation: Dr. Chunlei Liu

--`For cooporation or development`:

-  Contacts: Professor.
-Pengyi Yang
++ For cooporation or development: Prof. Pengyi Yang

--`For websites construcion`:

-  Contacts: Zebang Yang
++ For websites construcion: Zebang Yang

   fredyzbxiao@outlook.com